matrix-io/matrix-documentation/docs/matrix-creator/resources/microphone.md

 sudo apt-get update
 sudo apt-get upgrade
 ```
-A reboot will be required after the MATRIX packages above are installed.
+A reboot will be required after following the steps above.
 ```language-bash
 sudo reboot
 ```